-Living in Virginia Beach almost all my life, I can't say that I've had a true New York bagel as I've never actually been to New York City.
+Living in Virginia Beach since I was 5, I can't say that I've had a true New York bagel as I've never actually been to New York City.
 It's sad I know, but one day I'll get there and maybe enjoy a gluten free bagel.
 I've heard there are some fantastic gluten free bakeries up there.

 Until then, these homemade gluten free bagels will just have to fill the void, but I'm totally okay with that.
 They have the wonderful chew that I remember from a great bagel.

 - Kim's gluten free bread flour blend--there really is no substitute for my bread flour blend.

 - Butter--you can substitute with a non-dairy (vegan) butter for dairy free.
 You may also be able to sub with canola or vegetable oil, but you may need to add slightly more flour.